a-asaker/snake/README.md

 # Snake Game

-Snake Game With Python Curses.
-For Linux Only.
+Snake Game With Python Curses For Uniux Based Systems.
 For Windows Users, You May Want to Try `windows-curses` Module.

 Coded By : a-asaker.